nyjc-computing-2425/assignment-5b-yongteck/README.md

 # Submission

-Run the tests on your final code below submission.
-Note that only the functions will be tested; other code outside of the functions do not constitute part of the submission.
+Before submitting your code, run the automated tests on your functions.
+In the shell, type `python test_main.py` and press enter to see the results of the testing.